 - 2009 (The 20th)

 - The Fukuoka Prize marks its 20th anniversary.

 - Mr. Mo Yan, Grand Prize laureate of the Fukuoka Prize 2006, is awarded the Nobel Literature Prize.

 - The Fukuoka Prize marks its 25th anniversary.

 - 2014 (The 25th)

 - The Fukuoka Prize receives Foreign Minister Commendation for its achevements over the quater century.

 - The Fukuoka Prize marks its 30th anniversary.

 - Late January - Early February

-- Selection meetings for the Academic Prize and the Arts and Culture Prize are held to shortlist the most likely candidates.
+- Selection meetings for the Academic Prize and the Arts and Culture Prize are held.

-- The award ceremony and other related official events such as public lectures, school visits, and academic and cultural exchange sessions, are held.
+- The award ceremony and other related official events such as public lectures and school visits are held.

 The logo mark was created for the 1st Fukuoka Prize's Award ceremony in 1990.
 It represents that Asia is a haromonized world with the green to symbolize the earth, and the red to express people's passion and activity.